Titan A.E.: Plot

-After Cale and Korso escape Tau 14 with the Drej in pursuit, Cale's map leads the crew of the Valkyrie to the planet Sesharrim, where the alien Gaoul help them interpret the map, revealing that the Titan is hidden in the Andali Nebula.
-On Sesharrim, Drej fighters abduct Cale and Akima and copy the map.
+Cale's map leads the crew of the Valkyrie to the planet Sesharrim, where an alien race called the Gaoul help them interpret the map, revealing that the Titan is hidden in the Andali Nebula.
+Drej fighters then attack the planet and abduct Cale and Akima in order to copy the map.
 Akima is rescued by the crew after being jettisoned by the Drej Queen, while Cale escapes the Drej mothership in a stolen fighter and makes his way back to the Valkyrie.
-The map changes to reveal the Titans hiding place within the Andali Nebula: the ice rings of Tigrin, a labyrinthine asteroid field.

-While resupplying at human space station New Bangkok, Cale and Akima discover that Korso and Preed are planning to sell the Titans location to the Drej.
-Cale and Akima manage to escape the Valkyrie, but are left stranded on New Bangkok when Korso and the remaining crew leave for the Titan.
+The map changes to reveal that the Titan is hidden in the Ice Rings of Tigrin, a labyrinthine ice field in space.
+While resupplying at human space station New Bangkok, Cale and Akima discover that Korso and Preed have made a deal to sell the Titan's location to the Drej.
+Cale and Akima manage to escape the Valkyrie and are left stranded on New Bangkok when Korso leaves for the Titan.
 Determined to beat Korso to the Titan, they fix up a dilapidated spaceship with help from the station's inhabitants.

-Cale and Akima navigate the ice rings of Tigrin and dock with the Titan before the Valkyrie arrives.
-They discover DNA of animals onboard and a pre-recorded holographic message left by Cale's father explaining that the ship was designed to create planets, but the ship's power cells were drained in the escape from Earth, and lack the energy necessary to create a planet.
-After Korso and Preed arrive, Preed reveals that he has betrayed Korso and made his own deal with the Drej.
-Korso kills Preed by snapping his neck, and Korso seemingly falls to his death in a fight with Cale.
+Cale and Akima navigate the ice rings of Tigrin in a race against the Valkyrie and dock with the Titan.
+They discover DNA of various animals onboard and a pre-recorded message left by a now-deceased Sam, explaining that the ship was designed to create planets.
+However, the ship's power cells were drained during the escape from Earth, and lack the energy necessary to create a planet.
+The Valkyrie arrives, and Preed sets off a bomb in an attempt to kill Stith and Gune.
+Finding Cale and Akima, Preed reveals that he has betrayed Korso and made his own deal with the Drej, who just arrived and located the Titan.
+A fight ensues, and Korso kills Preed by snapping his neck.
+Cale and Korso fight, resulting in Korso falling over a railing.

-As the Drej attack the Titan, Cale and Akima fight them off with the help of Stith and Gune.
-During the battle, Cale realizes that he may be able to recharge the Titan by converting its systems to use the Drej's bodies of pure energy, but a circuit breaker stalls before he can complete the process.
-Korso, who survived his fall, has a change of heart after overhearing Cale's plan and sacrifices his life to repair the circuit breaker, while Cale triggers the Titans systems, killing the Drej as the Titan absorbs their mothership.

-Cale and Akima embrace in the rain on the newly created human homeworld, and ships filled with human colonists arrive to start a new life.
+As the Drej begin their attack on the Titan, Cale realizes that he may be able to recharge the Titan by using the Drej, as they are made of pure energy, but a circuit breaker stalls before he can complete the process.
+As Cale attempts to repair it, Akima, Stith and Gune fight off the Drej.
+Korso, who survived his fall, has a change of heart and sacrifices his life to repair the circuit breaker.
+Cale triggers the Titan's systems, which absorb the Drej and their mothership, killing them.
+The Titan creates a new world, and Cale and Akima embrace in the rain on the newly created planet as ships filled with human colonists arrive to start a new life on the planet.